Ensembl/ensembl-hive/README.md

 PipeConfig file defines Analyses and dependency rules of the pipeline
 ---------------------------------------------------------------------
-Hive pipeline databases are molded according to PipeConfig files which are Perl modules conforming to a special interface.
+eHive pipeline databases are molded according to PipeConfig files which are Perl modules conforming to a special interface.
 A PipeConfig file defines the stucture of the pipeline, which is a graph whose nodes are Analyses (with their code, parameters and resource requirements) and edges are various dependency rules:
 * Dataflow rules define how data that flows out of an Analysis can be used to trigger creation of Jobs in other Analyses